IamGPIO/BitHalo-201-204-Bitaxe/README.md

 ***
 ### The 3d Printed Diffuser:
 To diffuse the pixelation from the individual LED's, I have designed a 5mm thick 3d printed opaque/opal diffuser.
-This simply prints in 100% infill.
+This simply prints with 100% infill.
 File can be found in the "3d Print Files" above.
 If the 3d printed diffuser fouls any of the components on the Bitaxe or BitHalo, it means the diffuser is the wrong way round!

 <p align="center">